 Look for variations in leaf texture and color.
 The blue hosta leaves have a natural waxy coating that will melt in direct sun, so plant them in deepest shade to ensure your hostas keep their color.
 Hostas in the perennial garden will need lots of water, especially after first planting, until they become established.
 Read more about hosta.

 The perfect companion for hosta is heuchera, commonly called coral bells.
 Like hosta, heuchera is known more for foliage than flowers, but it does send up stems with sweet petite blooms in spring and mid-summer.
 The names of heuchera varieties reflect the bright new foliage available: Purple Coral Bells, Georgia Peach Coral Bells, Dolce Key Lime Pie, Caramel Coral Bells, Dolce Creme Brûlée and Dolce Blackberry Ice.
 Heucheras like average moisture.
 Be sure to work plenty of organic matter into the soil to give them a well-draining bed.

 Ferns give a feathery texture to the shade garden.
 Grow ferns as low edgings, tall backgrounds or filler.
 Give them moist and acidic soil.
 Look for the rich colors of Japanese Painted Fern or the sienna fronds of the Cinnamon Fern.

 - Groundcovers like Ajuga, Blue Star, Creeping jenny and Speedwell.

-Tip: If you’re planting under black walnut trees, be careful because some plants are sensitive to juglone, produced by these trees.
+Tip: If you’re planting under black walnut trees, be careful, because some plants are sensitive to the juglone produced by these trees.
 Hostas are not sensitive to juglone and can be planted under black walnut trees.